 How to Make Skhug

-Prepare skhug two different ways.
-Chop the ingredients and combine them in a bowl, or make the sauce in five minutes using a food processor.
+You can prepare the sauce two different ways.
+Chop the skhug ingredients and combine them in a bowl, or prepare them in just five minutes using a food processor.
+The full recipe, including measurements, is provided in the recipe card below.

 Expert Tips